patacoing/push-sync-template/README.md

 - Template sync ignore files are not yet implemented (TODO in the code)
 - PR labels are not yet added automatically (TODO in the code)
+- The children repositories and the template must be in the same organization